austinemayer/pokebot/README.md

 ####    Troubleshooting

-If you're having issues, adding this line to your bin/hubot or Heroku .env file to see dev debug info
+If you're having issues, adding this line to your bin/hubot or Heroku .env file to see dev debug info:
 >   `export HUBOT_LOG_LEVEL="debug"`

 ## Running Locally via terminal